joostdecock/site/pages/docs/patterns/simon/index.md

     url='/img/patterns/simon/13d.png'
     description='Fold and press the placket'
 %}
 Origami time!
-We're going to fold the sleeve placket using the marked fold lines as our guide.
+We're going to fold the sleeve placket overlap using the marked fold lines as our guide.
 This will be a lot easier if you press between each fold.

  - First, fold the outer edges of the placket inwards.
  - Next, fold the entire thing double.